Bell P-39 Airacobra: Racing

 The Airacobra was raced at the National Air Races in the United States after World War II.
 Famous versions used for racing included the twin aircraft known as "Cobra I" and "Cobra II," owned jointly by Bell Aircraft test pilots Tex Johnston and Jack Woolams.
 These aircraft were powered by an extensively modified 2000-horsepower engine, and a P-63 four-blade propeller.
 "Cobra I" with its pilot, Jack Woolams, was lost in 1946 during a test flight over Lake Ontario.
 The "Cobra II" flown by test pilot "Tex" Johnston, beat racing-modified P-51s, as well as other P-39 racers (which were the favorites), to win the 1946 Thompson Trophy race.

 Cobra II competed again in the 1947 Thompson Trophy, finishing 3rd.
-In the 1948 Thompson trophy, she was unable to finish due to engine difficulties.
+In the 1948 Thompson trophy, it was unable to finish due to engine difficulties.
 Cobra II did not race again and was destroyed on 10 August 1968 during a test flight prior to an attempt at the world piston-engine air speed record, when owner-pilot Mike Carroll lost control and crashed.
 Carroll died and the highly modified P-39 was destroyed.

-Mira Slovak's P-39Q "Mr. Mennen" (Race #21) was a fast unlimited racer, but a late arrival in 1972 kept the 2000 hp racer out of the Reno races, and she was never entered again.
-Her color scheme was all white with "Mennen" green and bronze trim.
-She is now owned and displayed by the Kalamazoo Air Zoo, in the color scheme of P-400 "Whistlin' Britches."
+Mira Slovak's P-39Q "Mr. Mennen" (Race #21) was a fast unlimited racer, but a late arrival in 1972 kept the 2000 hp racer out of the Reno races, and it was never entered again.
+Its color scheme was all white with "Mennen" green and bronze trim.
+It is now owned and displayed by the Kalamazoo Air Zoo, in the color scheme of P-400 "Whistlin' Britches."